-Make potentially interesting static text selectable.
-For example, the user should be able to copy an error message, a serial number, or an IP address to paste elsewhere.
+Make static text selectable.
+For example, the user should be able to copy useful information, such as an error message, a serial number, or an IP address to paste elsewhere.

 Check for errors during data entry.
 Instead of waiting and displaying an alert when the user tries to dismiss a dialog, check for errors during data entry so the user can fix the problem in context.
 Checking values immediately after their entry is best.
-Avoid validating after every keystroke, as too frequent validation can be annoying and slow down your app.
+Avoid validating after every keystroke, as too-frequent validation can slow down your app and be annoying.

 Whenever possible, minimize the potential for invalid input.
 For example, use pop-up buttons to provide choices rather than asking the user to enter data, and use date pickers and number formatters to ensure that dates and numbers are entered correctly.
 For related guidance, see Pop-Up Buttons, Date Pickers, and Text Fields > Data Entry.

 Consider including an Apply button that lets the user preview changes before committing to them.
-In general, an Apply button makes sense in a modeless dialog for changes that can be applied, previewed, and undone quickly.
-Save dialogs and other dialogs that let users to make changes that can’t be previewed easily should not include an Apply button.
+An Apply button makes sense in a modeless dialog for changes that can be applied, previewed, and undone quickly.
+Save dialogs and other dialogs that let users make changes that can’t be previewed easily should not include an Apply button.

 Use a disclosure control to provide information or functionality that’s only occasionally needed.
 A disclosure control hides information or functionality, like advanced options, and reveals it only when the user clicks the control.
 For guidance, see Disclosure Controls.

 Make sure interface elements scale properly when a dialog is resized.
 When a dialog permits resizing, elements that can scale with the dialog should do so accordingly.
-In general, views like boxes, tab views, and tables, should expand to fill the dialog.
-In tables, existing columns should expand, and new columns and rows should be revealed, as appropriate.
+In general, views like boxes, tab views, and tables should expand to fill the dialog.
+In tables, existing columns should expand, and new columns and rows should be revealed as needed.
 Other elements that aren’t generally resized, like buttons, checkboxes, and segmented controls should remain the same size and be anchored to the sides (or the center) of the dialog.